 Why does Lenin claim that Stalin was "supposed to be his right-hand-man" when he specifically did not want Stalin to succeed him and saw Trotsky as his second?

 It may have been intended as a Take That towards Stalin's efforts to rewrite history by claiming he was Lenin's right-hand man.
 His next line immediately points out that for Lenin's supposed right-hand man Stalin did absolutely nothing to respect his memory.
+Also, Stalin was supposed to be Lenin's right-hand man, and served as such for most of Lenin's reign.
+That doesn't mean he was supposed to be his successor, and it's the shriveling of Stalin's loyalty and the growth of his ambition that led him to start turning General Secretary, the right hand of the Communist Party, into its leader so he could take control.

 How does Wilbur Wright pull his dress shirt off when it's both buttoned and under a pair of suspenders?